bifeng/nlp_tools/StanfordCoreNLP-step.md

    download an additional model file and place it in the `.../stanford-corenlp-full-....-..-..` folder.
 For example, you should download the `stanford-chinese-corenlp-....-..-..-models.jar` file if you want to process Chinese.

 3. go to the path of the unzipped Stanford CoreNLP and execute the below command:

    `java -cp "*" -Xmx2g edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators tokenize,ssplit,pos,lemma,ner,parse,dcoref -file input.txt`

    notes:

    Test the file `input.txt`, the output will be in the same path.

+   The `dcoref` cost too much memory and will lead to this exception-`Exception in thread "main" java.lang.OutOfMemoryError: GC overhead limit exceeded`

 4. run the server using the selected annotators: